-- 1. Dr. J's Office Hours (see schedule on Canvas): These are displayed on Canvas and will be presented in class.
+1. Dr. J's Office Hours (see schedule on Canvas): These are displayed on Canvas and will be presented in class.
 I'm the source...Why go anywhere else?
-Spend 1 hour with me (make it like a discussion section) and I will save you 3 hours on your own.
-Now that is smart! - 2.
-Supplemental Instruction (TBA): A free service provided by the Broward Teaching Center. - 3.
-Organic Chemistry Learning Center (OCLC Flint 258): Graduate teaching assistants will be basically available Monday through Friday, 9:00 AM 4:00 PM.
-A specific schedule of who will be running the sessions will be posted on our Canvas site when they become available.
+Spend 1 hour with me (make it like a discussion section) and I will save you 3 hours if you do it on your own.
+Now that's smart!